-Piers are an extension of community and attract all walks of life - fishermen, young and old couples in love, and those who love a scenic stroll.
+Piers are an extension of community and attract fishermen, young and old couples in love, and those who love a scenic stroll with wide expansive views of the coastline.
 Daytona Beach is home to two of the six wooden piers that exist in Florida today.
-Located just a few short miles from each other, each pier has a story to tell and beckons its own family of visitors to return year after year.Piers make great photo ops and odds are better than good that you'll capture some playful dolphins, majestic seabirds and surfers playing in the ocean waves.
+Located just a few short miles from each other, each pier has a story to tell and beckons its own family of visitors to return year after year.
+They make great photo ops at sunrise and when playful dolphins, majestic seabirds and surfers are spotted playing in the ocean waves.

-If you go to the Daytona Beach pier, be sure to also check out "The Roof."
-It's a restaurant located just above Joe's Crab Shack and extends your view into blue magnificence.
+If you go to the Daytona Beach Pier, be sure to check out The Roof, a restaurant located just above Joe's Crab Shack.
 Both offer delicious house specialties.
-If you're looking for someone to cook your catch, you can bring it to Crabby Joe's and they'll fry up a basket for just $3.
+If you're looking for someone to cook your catch, you can bring it to Crabby Joe's and they'll fry up a basket for you.